 Lorenzo Benet, formerly an assistant editor at People magazine, is a writer based in L.A.
 His books include The Lives of Danielle Steel and Trailblazer: An Intimate Biography of Sarah Palin.

-You may also like: Rachel Welch is 70-plus and aging beautifully.
+You may also like: Raquel Welch is 70-plus and aging beautifully.